ebzimny01/gd_chromium_ext/README.md

 5. Enable "Developer Mode" (there is a toggle on left side of page).
 6. elect "Load Unpacked Extension" (button near top of page)
 7. Select the folder that you unzipped the files to in step #2 above

+## How to Use
-8. Do a Recruit Search on WIS GD
+1. Do a "Recruiting Search" on WIS GD.
-9. The recruits' hometowns should be modified with a + sign in front and have a hyperlink
+2. The recruits' hometowns should be modified with a + sign in front and have a hyperlink.
-10. Click on each hometown link and it will open a new tab and map the recruits location relative to human coaches in your world and division
+3. Click on each hometown link and it will open a new tab and map the recruits location relative to human coaches in your world and division.

 ## Release Notes
 ### v0.0.0.5